Check stocks on iPhone

 View your watchlist across devices

-You can view your watchlist across your iOS devices and Mac when you’re signed in to iCloud with the same Apple ID.
+You can view your watchlist across your iPhone, iPad, iPod touch, and Mac when you’re signed in with the same Apple ID.

 Read business news